-In July 2016, NCARB launched an updated alternative path for foreign architects to pursue certification by meeting U.S. experience and examination requirements—aligning with our goal of removing unnecessary barriers to practice and promoting diversity in the profession.
-Since then, several foreign architects have been able to enjoy all exclusive benefits that the Certificate offers, and use their NCARB Certificate to earn a license in a U.S. jurisdiction.
+In July 2016, NCARB launched an updated alternative path for internationally licensed architects to pursue certification by meeting U.S. experience and examination requirements—aligning with our goal of removing unnecessary barriers to practice and promoting diversity in the profession.
+Since then, several architects have been able to enjoy all exclusive benefits that the Certificate offers, and use their NCARB Certificate to earn a license in a U.S. jurisdiction.

 Applying for the Foreign Architect Path